-The content in the Historical Summary is largely focused on discrimination in land use and housing, as those were the most documented examples connected to San Mateo County's past.
-However, it's important to note that this represents only a portion of inequities experienced by diverse communities, such as around gender, age, religion, sexual orientation, ethnicity, national origin, socioeconomic status, language, and physical ability.
+Racism in past local land use and housing policy and planning decisions is important to understand because of how it still negatively affects communities today and illuminates important policy interventions.
+However, it is important to note that this represents only a portion of inequities experienced by diverse communities, such as around gender, age, religion, sexual orientation, ethnicity, national origin, socioeconomic status, language, and physical ability.
 Furthermore, C/CAG's program areas extend beyond land use and housing.
-Still, racism in past local land use and housing policy and planning decisions is important to understand because of how it still negatively affects communities today and illuminates important policy interventions.
-The following section provides a baseline local historical understanding to inform C/CAG's Equity Framework and its future equity advancement efforts.